-These smoky, herbed sweet potatoes are perfect for a holiday meal, or any dinner at all.
+These smoky, herbed sweet potatoes are perfect for a holiday meal or any dinner at all.
 Rich sweet potato is completed with savory toppings for a full flavor experience.
-Cheesy almond and cashew parmesan is the perfect compliment to the smoky taste of coconut bacon.
+Cheesy almond and cashew parmesan is the perfect complement to the smoky taste of coconut bacon.
 Sage and rosemary tie it all together for a delicious combination.

 Holiday Hasselback Sweet Potatoes [Vegan, Gluten-Free]

 - 1 tablespoon maple syrup